iamme24cl/invoices-backend/README.md

 ## General Information
 - Create, update and delete invoices.
 - Easily manage invoicing your Clients
-- The following json response is expected from this api
+- The following is an example json response expected from this api
 ```
 invoice_data = [
   {